rorzen/owncloud-install-and-configure/index.md

 ### Configuring Apache with SSL

 This section covers the information about creating a virtual host for ownCloud.

 Follow these steps to configure Apache with SSL:

 1. Create a folder for SSL certificates.
 ```
 sudo mkdir /etc/apache2/ssl
 ```

 2. Enable SSL module.
 ```
 sudo a2enmod ssl
 ```

 3. Restart Apache.
 ```
 sudo systemctl restart apache2
 ```

-4. Copy your SSL certificates to /etc/apache2/ssl/ folder
+4. Copy your SSL certificates to /etc/apache2/ssl/ folder.
 5. Create a virtual host file.
 ```
 sudo vim /etc/apache2/sites-available/fosslinuxowncloud.com.conf
 ```
 6. Add the following lines to file.
 Replace ServerName with fosslinuxowncloud with anything you want.
 ```
 <VirtualHost *:80>
     ServerName fosslinuxowncloud.com